26 – Downward pressing of the knee in seated position (Hiza o motte oshisage undō)¶

 The practitioner sits with one leg extended and the other leg drawn in toward the body.

-The knee of the drawn-in leg is held with the hands and pressed downward in a controlled manner toward the floor.
+The knee of the drawn-in leg is held with the hands and pressed in a controlled manner down toward the floor.

-With each count, the knee is gradually pressed lower.
-The movement originates from the hip, not by forcing the knee joint.
+With each count, the knee is gradually pressed downward.
+The movement comes from the hip, not from pressing into the knee joint.

 The exercise is then repeated on the opposite side.